AnnaJ01/data_analytics_class_project_one/README.md

 •	Got the 3 footballers with the highest OVA and under the budget

-The mean absolute error for our regression models were the following:
+The mean absolute error (MAE) for our regression models – a measure of how accurate our predictions were – were as follows:

 **Goalkeeper**